Common Terms Demystified

 Neonicotinoids and Chemical Treatment

 None of Mr Fothergill's seeds are treated with neonicotinoids.
 In fact over 95% of our seeds have not been treated with any chemicals at all.
-Some varieties are required by AQIS to be treated with funcicides such as Thiram or Apron XL, these packs are clearly marked with "Do Not Eat These Seeds" plus the powder coating is dyed a distinct colour (usually pink or blue) for easy identification.
-This is mainly done for sweet corn, some peas and bean varieties as well as cucurbits and brassicas.
+There is a very small percentage of seed that is treated with a funcicide, either Thiram or Apron XL as required by AQIS.
+These packs are clearly marked with "Do Not Eat These Seeds" plus the powder coating is dyed usually blue or pink for easy identification.
+This is mainly done for sweet corn, some peas and bean varieties as well as some cucumbers and radishes.
+Treated seeds should not be eaten or fed to animals.

 Organic Produce & Seeds